MartinLwx/CS61A-Fall-2021-UCB/README.md

-## Looking for answers from other cs-courses ?
+## Looking for answers for other cs-courses ?

 :hugs: Welcome to check my repo [cs-courses](https://github.com/MartinLwx/cs-courses).